InnuendoPi/MQTTDevice4/docs/index.md

 In addition to a GPIO, relay boards require a 5V power supply.
 5V can be tapped at one of the three connections for the temperature sensors DS18B20 at VCC and GND.

-## Advanced topics: too much actors or too few free PINs

-This topic is optional!
-MQTTDevice supports a PCF8574 I2C port expander.
-A PCF8574 shield offers 8 additional PINs.
-But there are some limitations:

-1. PCF8574 must be connected to D5 and D6
-    SDA D5
-    SCL D6
-2. If you are using a PCF8574 shield and a GGM IDS2 PIN Backchannel Interrupt (the blue cable) cannot be connected to PCF8574.
-PIN D7 is highly recommended for IDS2 Backchannel Interrupt.
-3. PCF8574 address set to 0x20 (fixed, no config options)
-4. Starting with version 4.31 only one port expander shield is supported (no stack)
-5. Due to limited memory (free heap) maximum number of actors is set to 10
-6. Only output PINS (ON/OFF) are supported.
-PCF8574 shield interrupt mode is not implemented.

 ## Technical information

 Wemos D1 min GPIOs